Your local GP practice

 Registering with a GP

-When you have found a practice you like, you'll have to formally register with it as an NHS patient by submitting a registration form to them called the GMS1 form.
-The GMS1 form is available in the practice, or you can download it from this site.
+When you have found a practice you like, you'll have to formally register with it as an NHS patient by submitting a registration form.
+In the NHS, this is called the GMS1 form.
+The GMS1 form is available in the practice, or you can download it from the government website.
 Forms may vary slightly and some practices use their own version.

 When you have completed and returned the form, NHS England will transfer your medical records to your new practice and write to you to confirm your registration as a patient with that practice.